SeanHwangG/test/tool/docker.md

 * [-] filesystem isn't designed for high I/O
 * [-] ephemaral: exit when process that started it exits (have its own IP address)

-{% tabs %}
-{% tab title='docker' %}
+> Example

+* docker
+  * start
+    * `container`: start `container`
+    * -a: attach STDOUT / STDERR and forward signals
+    * -i: attach container’s STDIN
+  * stop
+    * `container`: stop `container`
   * run: Run a command in a new container
     * `image` `cmd`: Start an empty new container (latest by default)
     * -d: Run in detached mode
     * -e `HOME=/home`: set environment `Home` to `/home` variable
     * -ti: Terminal interactive
     * --rm: Delete container after exit
     * --name `container`: set `container`
     * --link cont: can see env of container 'aaa'
     * --restart=no: restart policy (always, unless-stopped)
     * -v / --volume host:cont: Mount directory within docker (files if file exists)
       * :z: Docker that the volume content will be shared between containers
       * :Z: Docker to label the content with a private unshared label
     * -w `dir`: make your working directory inside docker be `dir`
     * --privileged=true --pid=host: can kill other docker
     * --memory / --cpu-quota / shares: limit cpu and memory

-{% endtab %}
-{% tab title='dockercompose' %}
+* docker-compose
   * up: Create and start containers (build + run)
     * -d: Run containers in the background, print new container names
     * --force-recreate: Recreate containers even if their configuration and image haven't changed
     * --build: Build images before starting containers
     * --scale `service`=`n`: Scale `service` to `n`
     * --service-ports django: enable pdb inside docker

 > Couldn't connect to Docker daemon at http+unix://var/run/docker.sock - is it running?
   If it's at a non-standard location, specify the URL with the DOCKER_HOST environment variable.

 * sudo usermod -aG docker $USER
 * su $USER

-{% endtab %}
-{% endtabs %}

 ### Docker-compose.yml